caiusdebucean/Paper-Analysis/R-CNNs-and-YOLO-synopsis/R-CNNs-variations.md

 We use a region proposal algorithm to produce a limited set of cropped regions in an image.
 These are called **Regions of Interests _(RoIs)_**.
 Since the RoIs are of varying sizes, we need to **standardize** them to a chosen size.
 The R-CNN outputs a class score (this is a _classification_ task) and bounding box (_bb_) coordinates - _x,y_ for the center of the bb, width _w_ and height _h_ of the bb - for every input RoI (this is a _regression_ task).
 **Observation**: Unlike the variations of R-CNNs, the original architecture does not explicitly produce a confidence score to detect whether an object is present in a RoI.
 Instead, it employs an approach of detecting the probability of a RoI being background.
+So in the end, R-CNN decieds if a RoI is a class object, or background.

 <div style="text-align:center"><img src="https://i.imgur.com/DMuIwai.png"/></div>